Carpal tunnel syndrome

 What happens in severe cases of carpal tunnel syndrome?

-When chronic irritation occurs around the median nerve, it becomes constricted and is continually pushed against the ligament above it.
-When the median nerve in the hand is continually constricted, it can become compressed to the point that it begins to deteriorate.
+When chronic irritation occurs around the median nerve, it becomes compressed and is continually pushed against the ligament above it.
+When the median nerve in the hand is continually compressed, it can reach a point where it begins to deteriorate.
 This results in a slowed transmission of nerve impulses, which may cause a loss of feeling in the fingers and a loss of muscle function at the base of the thumb.
 If the condition is not treated, it could result in a deterioration of muscle tissue.

 Do certain medical conditions make people more likely to develop carpal tunnel syndrome?